bbc/childrens-games-starter-pack/docs/deliverable-review.md

 Points marked in bold are what we consider blockers to acceptance, and must be rectified before final delivery.

+During a deliverable review, the same checks from the [Tech Review](tech-review.md)
+are now performed against the source code (instead of the release files).
+In addition, the following are also checked:

 ## Documentation

-* **The project must contain a readme or instructional file** containing detailed instructions and all information necessary for a new developer to compile the project
-* **The documentation should be environment agnostic** i.e the compilation instructions should not require a particular platform, IDE or program
-* **There should not be any names (of people or companies) in in-line documentation**
-* The documentation should indicate how to run the game for debug/testing and then for release
+The project should include documentation in the form of a README, which should:
-* The documentation should outline the project structure and workflow to aid with future maintenance and deployments
+* outline the project structure to aid with future maintenance
-* The compile/build step should be documented including an explanation of each build script and an outline of the build process i.e. on fresh build an audiosprite is generated via audio.json config and output to /compiledaudio
+* indicate how to run the game locally
+** including how to enable debugging/testing
+* describe the build steps in build.sh if they are complex and not already inline
+* describe any other build scripts
-* The documentation should describe any data that is saved by the game locally or otherwise
+* describe any data that is saved by the game locally or otherwise

 ## Project Structure